List of ingredients and their benefits

 sage tea (dried sage leaves)

 Sage: Antiseptic and anti-inflammatory sage helps curtail and heal existing pimples.
 To prepare sage tea to use in a facial pack, simply pour 1 cup boiling water over 1-2 teaspoons of dried sage leaves, steep for 10 minutes and strain.
-Go to Facial Pack
+Recipes for Facial Pack

 sea salt